Queen’s children led by Charles walk behind late monarch’s coffin

 All those in the procession walked in step, moving from side to side as one, within touching distance of the coffin draped with the Royal Standard of Scotland with a wreath of Balmoral flowers on top.

+He said about the Queen: “She was determined to see her work as a form of service to others, and she maintained that steady course until the end of her life.”

+The senior minister added: “And although sometimes buffeted by events around her, she continued resolutely and cheerfully to fulfil her responsibilities.
+And so today we give thanks not only for the length of her reign but for the qualities she displayed so steadfastly.”

-When he addressed peers and MPs in London, Charles said: “I am deeply grateful for the addresses of condolence.”
+When the new King addressed peers and MPs in London, Charles said: “I am deeply grateful for the addresses of condolence.”

 He said the addresses “touchingly encompass what our late sovereign, my beloved mother the Queen, meant to us all”.